p-ouellette/sml-lox/README.md

 ## Notes

-- function, class, and instance values always compare not equal
+- function and class values always compare not equal
-  - fix by making them ref types
+  - can be fixed by making them ref types like instance

 [test-suite]: https://github.com/munificent/craftinginterpreters?tab=readme-ov-file#testing